Why Do Narcissists Drag Out Divorce?

 Understanding what motivates your narcissist spouse, and accepting the likelihood that they won’t change, will help you accept reality.
 Your next step is learning how you can use strategic and savvy tips during the divorce process to keep it moving, and keep your narcissist in check.
 Start learning these steps in our companion blogs:

 Are you divorcing narcissist Before their “undercover” self-centered derails the process, learn how to protect yourself by formulating a clear legal strategy.
 We can help.
-To get answers to all your questions about divorcing your narcissist ex, including parenting time and parental alienation concerns, please contact us to schedule your free attorney consultation.
+To get answers to all your questions about divorcing your narcissist ex, including parenting time and parental alienation concerns, please contact us to schedule your initial attorney consultation.
 Take the first step towards securing your future.
 Call us today: 888-888-0919.